William Mitchell College of Law, J.D., 2006, Magna Cum Laude

 Securities and Financial Services Representation

-Dan primarily represents broker-dealers involved in arbitrated and litigated disputes with customers, registered representatives and other broker-dealers.
-His recent experience includes having primary responsibility for all pre-trial proceedings and coordinating discovery in 250+ arbitrations, state litigation, federal class-action litigation and bankruptcy litigation arising out one of the nation’s largest Ponzi schemes.
-Dan also works closely with other members of the Financial Markets Group to represent broker dealers and financial advisors in regulatory investigations and examinations.
+Dan primarily represents broker-dealers involved in arbitrated and litigated disputes with customers, registered representatives, and other broker-dealers.
+His experience includes having primary responsibility for all pre-trial proceedings and coordinating discovery in 250+ arbitrations, state litigation, federal class-action litigation and bankruptcy litigation arising out one of the nation’s largest Ponzi schemes.
+Dan also represents broker dealers, investment advisers, and financial advisors in regulatory investigations and enforcement matters before the SEC and FINRA.

-In addition to his securities litigation practice, Dan maintains an active appellate practice that includes representing individuals and businesses in appeals to state and federal courts of appeal.
-In the Minnesota Supreme Court Dan has sought review on a wide variety of issues including class action settlement approval, contract claims and interpretation, property-rights issues and employment issues.
-Appellate practice experience has included representing:
+In addition to his securities litigation practice, Dan maintains an active appellate practice that includes representing individuals and businesses in a wide variety of appeals to state and federal courts of appeal.
+Dan’s appellate practice experience has included representing:

 - executives involved in federal-securities litigation to answer questions certified to the Minnesota Supreme Court regarding the special litigation committees’ authority and the fairness of class-action settlements;